ccaccioppo/Building-Intuition-for-DNS/README.md

 </p>

 <h1>Building Intuition for DNS</h1>
-In this lab, we will explore and experiment with the Domain Name System (DNS) to gain a deeper understanding of how it operates and supports network communication.
-Through practical exercises, we aim to enhance our knowledge of DNS functionality and its critical role in translating domain names into IP addresses.<br />
+In this lab, we will dig into as well as experiment on the Domain Name System (DNS) for the development of a greater comprehension of its operation in its role within the facilitation of network communication.
+Through many hands-on activities, we will improve our comprehension of DNS functionality.
+We will also improve our comprehension of its important task of converting domain names into IP addresses.<br />

 <h2>Environments and Technologies Used</h2>